 - With the intent to do bodily harm

-There are five elements under the assault and battery with the dangerous weapon, as opposed to just three elements with assault and battery.
+There are five elements under assault and battery with the dangerous weapon, as opposed to just three elements with assault and battery.

 In assault and battery with a dangerous weapon, there is no intent to kill, even if the charged conduct/act is the discharging of a firearm.
-That is a big difference when comparing assault and battery with a dangerous to assault and battery with a deadly weapon.
+That is a big difference when comparing assault and battery with a dangerous assault and battery with a deadly weapon.

 Oklahoma defines a dangerous weapon as any pistol revolver, dagger, Bowie, Dirk, or spring-type knife.
 Sounds just the same, which it is, blackjack, Billy hand clubs, metal knuckles, or any implement likely to produce death or great bodily harm in the manner it is used or attempted to be used.
 So what that language is trying to say, is you don't have to have a weapon, a deadly weapon.
 The “weapon” can be an instrument designed with any purpose under the assault and battery with a dangerous weapon.